PyMoDAQ/PyMoDAQ/docs/src/user_folder/dashboard_manager.rst

 .. figure:: /image/dashboard/dashboard_manager_toolbar.png
    :alt: toolbar

    Toolbar from the manager incorporated into the DashBoard.
-The manager can be opened from there and entries can be browsed and directly executed.
+The various managers can be opened from there and entries can be browsed and directly executed.
+In red, the Experiment toolbar, in blue the State toolbar, in yellow the Overshoot toolbar and in purple the Extension toolbar (see below)

-Depending on the task, an entry will look different (see below an Experiment entry and a State entry).
-An experiment features a list of actuators and detectors while a configuration is a list of actions one can perform on control modules settings for a given *preset*.
+Depending on the task it manages, a manager entry will be different (see below an Experiment entry and a State entry).
+An Experiment features a list of actuators and detectors in a Parameter Tree while a State is a list of actions one can perform on control modules settings for a given *Experiment*, all this in a table.

 .. _experiment_manager: